antopaul/ext-jdbcdslog/README.md

 4. jdbcdslog.printMethodName - Do not print method name of calling method.

+5. jdbcdslog.jdbcdslog.rollbackOnClose - Call Connection.rollback() if this option is true.
+Oracle commits connection on close when in non auto commit mode.

 ##TODO##
-1. Add option to rollback connection on closing connection.
-Oracle commits connection on close when in non auto commit mode.

-2. Call rollback on connection if in noCommit mode.
+1. Call rollback on connection if in noCommit mode.